How to Write the Perfect Creative Brief (in 30 minutes or less)

 Keeping a strong eye on writing a great creative brief will help alleviate any production headaches down the line, while also establishing at the very beginning a more sustainable work-life balance for your marketing teams.
 And fun fact, we had a webinar on this exact topic called Balancing the (Work-Life) Force: How to Streamline Video (without sacrificing scale).
 Watch the recap today.

 Before we dive in, you should know that writing great briefs isn’t something the advertising world really sees eye-to-eye on.
-The brief process is vital, as it gives clients and makers clear direction on the overall look, feel, and goals of any given ad campaign.
+The brief process is vital, as it gives customers and makers clear direction on the overall look, feel, and goals of any given ad campaign.

 According to a study from BetterBriefs, a research firm dedicated to this part of the production process, 90% of marketers & 92% of agencies agree ‘the brief is one of the most valuable yet most neglected tools to create good work’.
 The main benefits of using briefs include:

-• Understand the client, product, or service
+• Understand the customer, product, or service

 • Learn about the messaging